SaaS transformation consulting for telecom tech giant

 Overall Impact

 Additionally, they are also more aware of how the parent business can help SaaS business units succeed in marketing and selling their products and services.
-These SaaS units have started to come together more often to develop and discuss strategies to stay in sync and create more holistic user experiences.
+These SaaS units have started to come together more often to develop and discuss strategies to stay in sync and create more holistic customer experiences.